Swansea City 0-4 Arsenal

 Second Half ends, Swansea City 0, Arsenal 4.

 Attempt missed.
-Borja Bastón (Swansea City) header from the centre of the box is too high.
+Borja Bastón (Swansea City) header from the centre of the box is just a bit too high.
 Assisted by Oliver McBurnie with a cross.

 Foul by Shkodran Mustafi (Arsenal).